ionic-team/ionic-framework/core/src/components/datetime/readme.md

 >  Source: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl/Locale/hourCycle

 There may be scenarios where you need to have more control over which hour cycle is used.
-This is where the `hour-cycle` property can help.
+This is where the `hourCycle` property can help.

-In the following example, we can use the `hour-cycle` property to force `ion-datetime` to use the 12 hour cycle even though the locale is `en-GB`, which uses a 24 hour cycle by default:
+In the following example, we can use the `hourCycle` property to force `ion-datetime` to use the 12 hour cycle even though the locale is `en-GB`, which uses a 24 hour cycle by default:

 ```html
 <ion-datetime hour-cycle="h12" locale="en-GB"></ion-datetime>